WebAssembly/spec/spectec/test-prose/TEST.md

   - n_12 is less than or equal to n_22.

 Functype_sub
-- the function type ft matches the function type ft.
+- ft matches the function type ft.

 Globaltype_sub
-- the global type gt matches the global type gt.
+- gt matches the global type gt.

 Tabletype_sub
 - the table type (lim_1 rt) matches the table type (lim_2 rt) if: